ryanblakely/ryanblakely.com/src/posts/how-i-built-magfinder-using-react-and-python.md

 <section>
 ## Next Steps

-[I created an instagram account](https://www.instagram.com/himagfinder) (@himagfinder) where I promote magazines by posting a short video flipping through them along with some music.
+[I created an instagram account](https://www.instagram.com/himagfinder) where I promote magazines by posting a short video flipping through them.

-Over a period of about 5 months, I was able to build a following of about 1,200 people.
+Over a period of ~5 months, I was able to build a following of more than 1,200 people.

 My next goal is to grow the number of newsletter subscribers to a point where I can charge for features.